 Solution 7: Resetting Windows Image Acquisition (WIA)

 Another workaround which we can try before updating the drivers of the scanner is resetting Windows Image Acquisition service.
 This service is related to capturing the images when you scan using your computer.
-It is an application programming interface (API) which enables graphics software to communicate with imaging hardware such as scanners.
+It is an application programming interface (API) that enables graphics software to communicate with imaging hardware such as scanners.

 - Press Windows + R, type “services.msc” in the dialogue box and press Enter.